-You have 5 basic choices if you're eligible for Medicare:
+You have 4 basic choices if you're eligible for Medicare:

-1. You can rely on Original Medicare (Parts A and B) to provide your coverage.
-Original Medicare is provided by the federal government and offers Medicare Part A (hospital) coverage and Part B (medical) coverage.
-Usually, a fee is charged for each healthcare service or supply you get.
+- 1. You can rely on Original Medicare (Parts A and B) to provide your coverage.
+Original Medicare is managed by the federal government, and provides Medicare Part A (hospital) coverage and Part B (medical) coverage.
+Usually a fee is charged for each healthcare service or supply that one gets.
 This fee is in addition to the Medicare Part B premium, which you must pay each month.
-In 2021, the standard Part B premium is \$148.50.

-Original Medicare is available to all people who are 65 years of age and older, or people who have been on Social Security disability for 24 months.
+Original Medicare is available to all people who are 65 years of age and older, or people who qualify through disability.
 What many people don't know is that Original Medicare doesn't cover everything.
-Original Medicare only pays about 80 percent of your Part B medical expenses.
-In 2021, there's also a \$1,408 deductible for each benefit period when you are hospitalized.
-Plus there is an annual deductible for Part B before any benefits are paid; in 2021 that annual deductible is \$203.

-2. You can choose a Medicare Advantage plan (Part C) instead of Original

-Medicare.
-Most Medicare Advantage plans provide extra benefits like annual physicals, dental, vision, hearing, prescriptions drug coverage, reimbursements for eyewear, fitness, and wellness programs.
-Some offer riders that include full dental coverage for routine services like fillings, major services such as crowns, root canals, and more.

-Most Medicare Advantage plans also cover worldwide emergency and urgent care (an important benefit Original Medicare does not cover) and they cap your out-of-pocket medical expenses so you have peace of mind in knowing your total covered medical costs are limited to an annual amount.
-Even PPO plans that cover in and out-of-network services have a cap on costs for out-of-network services, but it is a higher dollar amount than in-network services.

-Medicare Advantage plans are all-in-one coverage.
-You get medical and, with most plans, prescription drug coverage.
-With Original Medicare you need a stand-alone Prescription Drug plan, and if you want to cover the gaps in Original Medicare, a Medicare Supplemental plan.

-3. You can choose a Medicare Supplement plan to fill coverage gaps in Original Medicare, like the annual hospital deductible (\$1,484 in 2021), the Part B Premium (\$148.50 in 2021), and the coinsurance of 20 percent of Part B medical costs.
-Some Medicare Supplement plans offer worldwide coverage for emergencies and fitness benefits.

-Plus you could be subject to pre-existing limitations that exclude certain medical conditions you had prior to becoming a Medicare Supplement member.
-And remember, you must purchase a separate prescription drug plan if you want your out-of-hospital drugs covered.
+Original Medicare only pays about 80% of your expenses.
+The remaining 20% is your responsibility, and it could add up to thousands of dollars each year. - 2.
+You can choose a Medicare Advantage plan (Part C) and get all the benefits you may be entitled to under Original Medicare plus extra benefits like annual physicals, dental, vision, hearing, prescriptions, reimbursements for eye wear, fitness, and wellness programs, plus optional dental coverage.
+With some monthly premiums as low as \$0, worldwide emergency and urgent care, and a cap on your out-of-pocket medical expenses, Medicare Advantage plans offer more predictability and peace of mind than relying on Original Medicare alone. - 3.
+You can choose a Medicare Supplement plan to fill coverage gaps in Original Medicare.
+With a Medicare Supplement plan, you must purchase a separate prescription drug plan if you want prescription drug coverage. - 4.
 You can add a prescription drug plan (Part D) to Original Medicare by joining a Medicare prescription drug plan.

-4. You can add a prescription drug plan (Part D) to Original Medicare by joining a Medicare prescription drug plan.
-Stand-alone prescription drug plans can be combined with Original Medicare and/or a Medicare Supplement plan.
+A Part D prescription drug plan can help you save money even if you don't take a lot of prescription drugs.
+Some Medicare Advantage (Part C) plans also include Medicare Part D coverage.
+Stand-alone prescription drug plans can be combined with Original Medicare or a Medicare Supplement plan.
 If you're eligible to join a Medicare prescription drug plan and choose not to enroll, you may have to pay a late enrollment penalty when you do join.
-Medicare calculates the penalty by multiplying 1 percent of the national base beneficiary premium (\$33.06 in 2021) times the number of full, uncovered months you didn't have Part D or credible coverage.
-Credible coverage includes a Medicare Part D plan or a Part C Medicare Advantage plan that has prescription drug coverage.

-5. You can enroll in a Special Needs Plan (like HealthTeam Advantage's Diabetes & Heart Care Plan (HMO CSNP) if you have Medicare Part A and B, you live in the plan's service area (for our HMO CSNP that's Guilford County), and you meet the eligibility requirements (for our HMO CSNP that means you have diabetes and/or chronic heart failure).